COVID-19 We are still open for you, please see the section below on Accessing our services

 BBC Extend Hub: new talent recruitment portal for all applicants with a declared disability and Access Services providing assistance to candidates and employees.
 Other TV companies, such as Channel 4 and GMTV also offer work placement and employment opportunities.

-There is no obligation to disclose a disability - whether and how to do this is your decision, but you will need to disclose if you want the employer to make reasonable adjustments in the recruitment process or when you are at work.
+There is no obligation to tell an employer about your disability - whether and how to do this is your decision, but you will need to do so if you want the employer to make reasonable adjustments in the recruitment process or when you are at work.
 You may want to think about the pros and cons and implications:

 When you apply for jobs, you will need to evidence your skills.
 In addition to skills gained from your course and any other activities, you may have developed particular skills in managing your disability, for example: